anthony-ng/Lil-Twitter/README.md

 * Build a fully functional web application from scratch
 * Use agile development techniques

+## Summary

+Good news: you're a web developer now.
+And here's your chance to prove it.
+We're going to be building a fully functional web application from scratch.
+And we're going to do it in teams, using the Agile development process.

 ## Releases

 ### Release 1: Deciding on your project and MVP